EGIntegrations/agentfield-vireo/control-plane/scripts/README.md

-# Brain Server Release Scripts
+# Haxen Server Release Scripts

-This directory contains automation scripts for building and releasing Brain Server binaries to GitHub.
+This directory contains automation scripts for building and releasing Haxen Server binaries to GitHub.

 ## Overview